citp/privacy-policy-historical/s/sw/swe/sweepsadvantage.com.md

 Sweepstakes Advantage  updates this policy from time to time so please review it periodically.
 Bear in mind that the only way to ensure your personal privacy whenever you are on the Internet is to make sure your browser is configured so that you are alerted to the placement of all cookies.
 **Your Questions or Suggestions Regarding This Privacy Policy**

-  * If you have any questions or concerns about this privacy policy or the practices of this site, please email us at [webmaster@sweepsadvantage.com](mailto:webmaster@sweepsadvantage.com) .
+  * If you have any questions or concerns about this privacy policy or the practices of this site, please email us at [info@sweepsadvantage.com](mailto:webmaster@sweepsadvantage.com) .

-Last updated February 26, 2010
+Last updated January 28, 2014